RN Program Information

 - Progression in the Associate Degree Nursing program is contingent upon achievement of a grade of "C" or higher in each nursing, biological science, and mathematics course either concurrent or prior to as denoted in program curriculum.

 - Students must maintain a 2.0 cumulative grade point average or higher (on a 4.0 scale).

-All applicants must apply by March 1 to be eligible for the fall nursing class.
+All applicants must apply by March 1 for consideration for the fall and November 1 for consideration for the spring to be eligible for the fall nursing class.

-Anyone seeking readmission/transfer to the spring semester ONLY must submit their documentation by November 15, each year.
+Anyone seeking readmission/transfer to the spring semester ONLY must submit their documentation by March 1 for fall courses and November 1 for spring spring courses, each year.

 Enrollment in the Associate Degree Nursing Program may be limited because of available health care facilities in the community, as well as limited faculty and financial resources at the community college.

 Admission is based upon a point system.
 The admission point scale is designed to objectively evaluate applicants for the Associate Degree Nursing Program.
 Applicants with the highest total points may be admitted to the program.